 The simplest and most accessible way to focus your attention is to observe without judgment.

-When you are in front of your mandala, your symbol, look at it with your child's eyes, without putting any concept on what it represents or on the virtue it carries.
+When you stand before your mandala, your symbol, look at it with your childlike eyes, without putting any concept on what it represents or on the virtue it carries.

-Tell it or think inwardly that you wish to get in touch with it, to weave a link, to understand how to approach it.
-Ask him to accompany you throughout your day.
+Tell it, or think inwardly, that you wish to make contact with it, to forge a bond, to understand how to approach it.
+Ask it to accompany you throughout your day.

 Fill the center of your chest with his light and gentle atmosphere.

 During the day, mentally visualize your mandala.
-If you have the possibility (depending on the medium you have chosen - the harmonizing disk is ideal for this), carry it with you everywhere and look at it as much as necessary throughout the day.
+If you have the opportunity (depending on the medium you've chosen - the harmonizing disc is ideal for this), take it with you wherever you go and look at it as often as you need to throughout the day.

-And finally, before going to bed at night, look at it again, let its beautiful energy fill your whole being and ask your mandala to accompany you while you sleep.
-If you wish, you can light a candle and enter into meditation to connect with your mandala in consciousness.
+And finally, before going to bed at night, look at it again, let its beautiful energy fill your whole being and ask your mandala to accompany you as you sleep.
+If you wish, you can light a candle and enter into meditation to consciously connect with your mandala.

-And if you are a yoga teacher, a therapist, or if you are simply looking for a Mandala for meditation, a Flower of Life for meditation, you are in the right place!
-For this, we recommend the printed canvas that you can hang on the wall.
-Know that the larger the symbols of sacred geometry are printed, the more powerfully they radiate.
+And if you're a yoga teacher, therapist or simply looking for a Mandala for meditation or a Flower of Life for meditation, you've come to the right place!
+For this, we recommend a printed canvas that you can hang on the wall.
+The larger the sacred geometry symbols are printed, the more powerfully they radiate.

-And if you are on the move, on a journey, favour smaller supports, such as harmonising discs, on which you can concentrate very easily.
+And if you're on the move, prefer smaller supports, such as harmonizing discs, on which you can easily concentrate.

-Beyond a simple practice that we integrate into our lives, meditation can be not only a tool to reconnect us to our inner being, to find calm, serenity, the right inspiration, the right guidance, but it can also become an entirely new way of living.
+More than just a practice that you can integrate into your life, meditation can be not only a tool for reconnecting with our inner being, finding calm, serenity, the right inspiration and guidance, but it can also become an entirely new way of living.

-There are several degrees of internalization.
-Meditation can be more or less profound, make us live different states of inner awakening and consciousness, and really enlighten and transform our life
+There are different degrees of interiorization.
+Meditation can be more or less profound, bringing us to different states of inner awakening and awareness, and truly enlightening and transforming our lives.

-But beyond the practice itself, which may only take a short time, meditation can be seen in a broader dimension and be permanently integrated into our lives as an art of vigilance, concentration, and inner mastery.
+But beyond the practice itself, which may only take a brief moment, meditation can be seen in a broader dimension, and integrated permanently into our lives as an art of vigilance, concentration and inner mastery.

-Mastering the awakening, the right posture, the silence, the calm, the clarity, the serenity can be done through regular meditation practices.
-But beyond these experiences limited in time, it is in everyday life that we can develop these virtues and give them a growing place in our life.
+Mastering wakefulness, uprightness, the right posture, silence, calm, clarity and serenity can be achieved through regular meditation practice.
+But beyond these time-limited experiences, we can develop these virtues on a daily basis, gradually giving them a greater place in our lives.